pbatard/fasmg-ebc/README.md

 ```
 Then `JMPcc` will either be converted to `JMP8cc <offset>` or `JMP32cc R0(<offset>)` or `JMP64cc <offset>`
 with `<offset>` being the relative value required for each specific instruction size, to point to `Label`.
-Also note that the default for `JMP32` and `JMP64` is to use relative mode.
-If you want to use absolute mode,
-you should suffix it with `a` (e.g. `JMP64acs 0x40000000`).
-As per specs, `JMP8` always uses relative mode.

 Finally, the assembler can also guess the size of indexes or immediates, if you don't explicitly specify
 one.
 For instance `MOVIn R1, (+2,+8)` gets assembled as `MOVInw R1, (+2,+8)` whereas `MOVIn R1, (+2,+4096)`